AMARoso/bosnian-dragon/README.md

 bosnian-dragon
 ==============
-The published version on www.bosnian-dragon.appspot.com
+The currently published version of the game on www.bosnian-dragon.appspot.com